tylermilner/cookiecutter-ios-swiftui/CONTRIBUTING.md

 Make updates to the template files in the `{{ cookiecutter.project_root }}` directory as necessary.

-After making changes, regenerate the project locally by running Cookiecutter against the repo directory, applying the `--overwrite-if-exists` flag to automatically overwrite the previous output and optionally the `--no-input` flag to skip needing to provide user input:
+After making changes, regenerate the project locally by running Cookiecutter against the repository directory, applying the `--overwrite-if-exists` flag to automatically overwrite the previous output and optionally the `--no-input` flag to skip needing to provide user input:

 ```Shell
 pipenv run cookiecutter . --overwrite-if-exists --no-input